Rocket engine manufacturer Ursa Major test-fired two rocket engines Friday next to a rural ranch subdivision and surrounded by prairie land.

 “We built a business plan around focusing on these engines, which are the barrier to entry for most space access and providing them to really any company,” Laurieniti said.
 “There’s just a tremendous heritage of aerospace history Colorado, so we knew that there would be a talent base here.”

 Welcome to the Denver Gazette’s Metro Moves.
 You’ll get the latest metro Denver openings, closings, hiring and promotion news here.
 To submit your company’s news, drop an email to bernadette.berdychowski@denvergazette.com.
-A Littleton furniture store to close after nearly 50 years ZOLi...
+Ikea, the Swedish furniture store, is opening a new location in...